 You can do the sumo squat in a couple of ways with the dumbbells.
 For example, you can hold the dumbbells on the front of your shoulders or down between your legs, depending on where you feel the good contraction in your quads.

-- Grab a pair of dumbbells and stand upright with your feet 1.5 times wider than your shoulder width and toes pointing out (at a 30 to 40 degrees angle).
+- Grab a heavy dumbbell and stand upright with your feet 1.5 times wider than your shoulder width and toes pointing out (at a 30 to 40-degree angle).

-- Lower into a squat position as down as possible, and then pushing through your heels, return to the standing position.
+- Lower into a squat as far as possible, and then pushing through your heels, return to the standing position.
 This will be your one rep.

 2. Dumbbell Curtsy Lunges